 Rishab Dutta

 I have a Ph.D. in Chemistry from Rice University, where I was a member of the Scuseria group.
 My doctoral thesis focused on developing quantum wavefunction methods tailored for strongly correlated paired fermionic and spin-1/2 many-body systems.
-I helped develop generalizations of the Dicke state and the elementary symmetric polynomial.
+I helped develop generalizations of the Dicke state and the elementary symmetric polynomial, which inspired me to coin the term binary tree state.

 LinkedIn GitHub Google Scholar